tjmahr/Psych711/readings/reading_12.md

 ```

 The path from the constant to the Initial Status factor estimates the intercept of sales, i.e., the baseline level of sales correcting for measurement error.
 This value is the same as the observed mean of year-1 sales, b = 6.08.
 The path to the Linear Change factor estimates the linear effect of time on sales, correcting for measurement error.
 There is a significant linear effect of time on sales.
 On average, sales increase by 1.08 units annually, z = 10.53, p < 0.001.

+The value of IS is the initial status when LC is 0.

 > In the second analysis (the one with region), interpret the following five paths: the paths from "one" to "region" and to the two latent variables and the paths from "region" to the two latent variables?
 What do these parameter estimates tell us?
 Are they significant?